cessen/tenthash/README.md

 ## Footnotes

 1. The term "robust" is used to avoid confusion, since "strong collision resistance" has a specific cryptographic meaning.
 But in the colloquial rather than technical sense, "strong collision resistance" is the intended meaning here.

+2. There are a couple of things to note about this measure:

+   First, it's only a "real" measure for hashes that strictly process input data in fixed-size blocks.
+FNV is a good example of a hash that does *not* do that, although in this case that ends up being moot since its internal state simply never fully diffuses anyway.

+   Second, there are hash designs that can tolerate slower diffusion while still being optimal, so a listing of more than 1 block isn't *necessarily* a ding on quality.
+However, none of these hashes have documentation to indicate or justify such a design.
+Moreover, some of these hashes definitely *don't* have such a design.

-2. This does not reflect small-input performance, since TentHash's target use case is message digests, not hash maps.
+3. This does not reflect small-input performance, since TentHash's target use case is message digests, not hash maps.
 TentHash's data throughput is relatively worse on small inputs.

-3. For non-cryptographic hashes, a 160-bit digest isn't meaningfully better than a 128-bit digest in the vast majority of practical applications.
+4. For non-cryptographic hashes, a 160-bit digest isn't meaningfully better than a 128-bit digest in the vast majority of practical applications, and its listing here is just for completeness, not to indicate an advantage over the other hashes' digest sizes.
 See the design rationale document for how TentHash ended up at 160 bits.

+5. MeowHash is still a work in progress, so insofar as it isn't yet recommending itself for real use, this doesn't count against it.

-4. For xxhash3 this isn't *quite* as bad as it sounds, because although the inner accumulation loop never fully diffuses on its own, there is a loop outside of that which does diffuse the hash state.
-However, that diffusion is only run once every several blocks, so it is still a weakness.
+6. For xxhash3 this isn't *quite* as bad as it sounds, because although the inner accumulation loop never fully diffuses on its own, there is a loop outside of that which further diffuses the hash state.
+However, that diffusion is only run once every N blocks, so it's still an issue regardless.
+And I haven't measured that outer component to see how effective it is.

-5. For FNV, "per block" isn't easy to define, because it hashes a byte at a time rather than a block at a time.
-The listed diffusion number is what you get if you pretend it takes input data in blocks of 128 bits.
-6. CityHash128 and FarmHash128 use exactly the same construction for the part of the hash relevant to this metric.
+7. CityHash128 and FarmHash128 use exactly the same construction for the part of the hash relevant to this metric, and also have very similar performance.
 (They may even just be identical hashes...?
 I didn't check that far.)